Linwood Holton: Personal life

 Holton married Virginia "Jinks" Rogers on January 10, 1953.
 She was a CIA intelligence analyst and the daughter of a leading Roanoke Democratic Party figure.
 Together, they had four children, Anne, Tayloe, Woody, and Dwight.
 Anne is married to Tim Kaine, who served as governor of Virginia from 2006 through 2010, and has served as a United States Senator from Virginia since 2013.
 Kaine was the 2016 Democratic vice presidential nominee.

 Death, memorial, and legacy

 Linwood Holton died of natural causes at his home in Kilmarnock on October 28, 2021, at age 98.
 The memorial service for Holton in December 2021 at Second Presbyterian Church in Richmond included tributes to his belief in civil rights and school desegregation.
-In attendance were Gov. Ralph Northam, the other eight governors of the state, and Gov.-elect Glenn Youngkin.
+In attendance were Gov. Ralph Northam, the other eight living governors of the state, and Gov.-elect Glenn Youngkin.
 Ann Compton noted that when Holton took office, there were only 31 Republicans among the 141 members of the state legislature.

 Holton's tenure as governor ushered in a new era, bringing seven Republican governors elected compared to seven Democratic governors.